Vidit2207/prism-logger/README.md

 PrismLogger.yellow("This will be printed in yellow");
 // The yellow() logs the text in yellow font
 ```

+NOTE: PrismLogger has static methods so you don't need to create an object but for ConsoleLogger an object has to be created with a boolean parameter named 'debug'.
+This will determine whether the logs will show up in the console.
+This will be particulary useful when you need to show some logs in development for dubugging but you don't want them in produnction environment.
+Setting the debug value to 'false' in production will remove all logs.

 Pretty simple, right?
 Well that's the purpose of this package.
 There's also a way to make your own custom logger.
 But let's discuss it later.